heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.1.3 Dryad
 Dryad is a more general and flexible execution engine that execute subroutines at a specified graph vertices.
 Developers can specify an arbitrary directed acyclic graph to combine computational "vertices" with communication channels (file, TCP pipe, shared-memory FIFO) and  build a dataflow graph.
 Compared with MapReduce, Dryad can specify an arbitrary DAG that have multiple number of inputs/outputs and support multiple stages.
 Also it can have more channels and boost the performance when using TCP pipes and shared-memory.
-But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ was created to fill in the gap.
+But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ  {%cite yu2008dryadlinq --file big-data %} was created to fill in the gap.
 It exploits LINQ, a query language in .NET and automatically translates the data-parallel part into execution plan and passed to the Dryad execution engine.
 Like MR, writing raw Dryad is hard, programmers need to understand system resources and other lower-level details.
 This motivates a more declarative programming model: DryadLINQ - a querying language.

 ### 1.1.4 Spark

-Spark is a fast, in-memory data processing engine with an elegant and expressive development interface which enables developers to efficiently execute machine learning, SQL or streaming workloads that require fast iterative access to datasets.
+Spark  {%cite zaharia2010spark --file big-data %} is a fast, in-memory data processing engine with an elegant and expressive development interface which enables developers to efficiently execute machine learning, SQL or streaming workloads that require fast iterative access to datasets.
 Its a functional style programming model (similar to DryadLINQ) where a developer can create acyclic data flow graphs and transform a set of input data through a map - reduce like operators.
 Spark provides two main abstractions - distributed in-memory storage (RDD) and parallel operations (based on Scala’s collection API) on data sets high performance processing, scalability and fault tolerance.

 *Distributed in-memory storage - Resilient Distributed Data sets :*